You're Not Lazy. You're Burned Out — And There's a Difference.

 That's burnout.
 And it's one of the most misunderstood experiences that high-achieving women go through.

-Psychologist Christina Maslach, who has studied burnout for decades, describes it across three dimensions: exhaustion, cynicism (that feeling of detachment or 'I don't care anymore'), and a reduced sense of accomplishment.
-You start to feel like nothing you do matters, or like you can't do anything well, even when the evidence says otherwise.
+Psychologist Christina Maslach, who has studied burnout for decades, describes it across three dimensions: exhaustion, cynicism, that creeping sense of detachment, of I don't care anymore, and a reduced sense of accomplishment.
+You start to feel like nothing you do matters, or like you can't do anything well, even when the evidence clearly says otherwise.
+The goalpost keeps moving, the satisfaction never arrives, and eventually you start to wonder if something is fundamentally wrong with you.

 Burnout doesn't happen because you're weak.
 It happens because you've been strong for too long, in too many directions, with too little support.